Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 4. Policy Referenced

 Refer to the specific attendance policy that was violated.
-Include a brief description of the policy and the required procedures for reporting absences.
+Include a brief description of the company policy, which outlines the procedures for reporting absences and emphasizes the importance of obtaining prior approval for any planned absences.
+Be sure to mention the required steps employees must follow to notify management about their absence.

 5. Previous Incidents